LRAJA33/RISCV-HDP/Week_1/Task_2/Readme.md

 # Assignment: Task 2 - 4-bit ALU Design and Verification
 This assignment involves designing a 4-bit Arithmetic Logic Unit (ALU) in both C code and Verilog.
 The ALU design will be verified using gcc for the C code and iverilog along with gtkwave for the Verilog code.
-Below are the instructions for completing the assignment:
+Below are the instructions for Installing Iverilog on Ubuntu:

 ## Installing Iverilog on Ubuntu: